anshumanv/awesome-anime-sources/CONTRIBUTING.md

 ### Found a broken link ?

-- Just open an issue or send a PR for it's fix !
+- Just open an issue or send a PR for it.